fivetran/dbt_aws_cloud_cost/models/docs.md

 {% enddocs %}

 {% docs savings_plan_used_commitment %}
-The total dollar amount of the Savings Plan commitment used.
-(SavingsPlanRate multiplied by usage)
+The total dollar amount of the Savings Plan commitment used. (`Savings_plan_rate` multiplied by usage)
 {% enddocs %}